keeptrain/Culinarix/README.md

 # Culinarix
 GitHub Repositories for Capstone Project Bangkit Academy 2023 batch 2

+# Why are we making this project?
+Bandung has a wide and diverse culinary variety, so tourists or locals often find it difficult to find places to eat that suit their tastes and needs.
+The existing dining recommendations are still general and not specific to each individual.
+This makes tourists or locals have to spend time and energy to find the right place to eat.
+In addition, some UMKM in Bandung also find it difficult to promote themselves and reach wider consumers.
+This is due to limited capital and human resources.
+As a result, many UMKM are not recognized by the wider community and cannot develop optimally.

 # Team ID : CH2-PS138
 | Name | Student ID | Learning Path |
 |:-----------:|:------------:|:------------:|